ParclFinance/v2-examples/ts/bots/funding-gap-filler/README.md

 This bot tracks changes to a pool so it can put on minority-side trades that collect accrued funding from the majority.
 The bot helps push markets toward 50/50 skew.
 This bot takes on price risk.

+### Configuration

+#### Set Environment Variables

+- Set a Solana cluster.
+- Set a wallet for the bot.
   - Use a wallet exclusively for this bot that does not have any open positions.
+  - Use base58 encoded private key as an environment variable.
+  - If PRIVATE_KEY is not found in the environment variables, then the bot defaults to the machine's Solana CLI default keypair.
+- Set the pool address.
   - Check the [docs](https://docs.parcl.co/smart-contracts-+-accounts#pools) for pool addresses.

-## Make it better

-- This bot is far from production ready.
-What would make it better?
-- Price risk?
+- Set an RPC url to connect to Solana.
+  - If you need a url, check out this list of public and private providers [here](https://solana.com/rpc).

-## Run Bot
+### Start Bot

 ```sh
 yarn start
 ```

+# Make it better

+- This bot is far from production ready.
+What would make it better?
+- Price risk protection?
+- Are the hooks dynamic enough?

 # DISCLAIMER

-- **This software is for education purposes only**
+- **This software is for educational purposes only**
 - **This software is not financial advice**
 - **See warning below**
 - **Use at your own risk**